atick-faisal/label-studio/docs/source/tags/timeseries.md

 type: tags
 order: 309
 meta_title: Time Series Tags for Time Series Data
-meta_description: Customize Label Studio with the TimeSeries tag to annotate time series data for machine learning and data science projects.
+meta_description: Customize Annotation Hub with the TimeSeries tag to annotate time series data for machine learning and data science projects.
 ---

 The `TimeSeries` tag can be used to label time series data.
 Read more about Time Series Labeling on [the time series template page](../templates/time_series.html).